-More photos are taken of people than any other photograph subject.
-Anyone can take snapshots.
-If you want to take more memorable and eye-catching photos, here are some excellent books to help you do just that.
+More photos are taken of people than any other photographic subject.
+Whether your thing is casual slice of life photos, or you want to do more formal portraits, here are some excellent books to help you take memorable and eye-catching photos.

 These are some of the best people photography books ever written Some of the books in this article are no longer in print but you can still get them from Amazon.com via the link below